stagl/alfred-whoopie/README.md

 You can download the [workflow right here](Whoopie.alfredworkflow?raw=true).

----
+##History

-I reached out to the developer of the original widget and asked if I could port this over to Alfred since I was finally ending the life of my dashboard.
+I reached out to the developer of the [original widget](https://www.apple.com/downloads/dashboard/justforfun/whoopeecushionwidget.html) and asked if I could port this over to Alfred since I was finally ending the life of [my dashboard](lonely-dashboard.png).
 This was the only widget left that I hadn't found a replacement for.

 You can find the original over at [Jacob’s website](http://www.jacobrath.com/download.html).

 And now, without further adoodoo, for historical reference, here is the spark that lit the fire under my pants:

-———
+---

 Dearest Jacob,